 Figure 4.30 shows the coax switch housing with the appropriate coax connections.
-The table identifies the orientation of the feedline and the three coax jumpers.
+The table in figure 4.31 identifies the orientation of the feedline and the three coax jumpers.
 Route the coax jumpers along the boom, being careful to avoid placement on sharp edges.
 Secure with electrical tape.

-Taping of the coax jumpers and control cable to the boom should be one of the last items done before mounting the DB18 onto the mast.
+Taping of the coax jumpers and control cable to the boom should be one of the last items done before mounting the DB18E onto the mast.
 The coax jumpers will need to be disconnected during the wiring testing covered in Chapter Five.

-Figure 4.31 shows how the coax jumpers should be routed to each EHU.
+Figure 4.32 shows how the coax jumpers should be routed to each EHU.
 NOTE: The drawing shows the coax jumpers as being below the boom-this is for illustration purposes only.
 The coax jumpers should be taped against the antenna boom.
+It is a good idea to label each coax jumper in case you ever need to remove them.